-Accelerate the translation of research
+Accelerate the translation of research: our research strategy

 Through its network of cancer Centres across the UK, Cancer Research UK and its partners have created a world-leading model for the translation of new discoveries into patient benefit.

 Build a world-leading translational network

 Our Centres provide an excellent environment for effective translation.
 Supported in partnership with the university and NHS Trust/Board in each location, our national network of Centres will play a critical role in facilitating multidisciplinary collaboration.
 They are a vital route to support delivery of our strategy.